-What is your professional background from civilian life, the Swedish Armed Forces (Försvarsmakten), and the Swedish Home Guard (Hemvärnet)?
+What is your professional background from civilian life, as well as from the Swedish Armed Forces (Försvarsmakten) and the Swedish Home Guard (Hemvärnet)?

 My background is primarily from manoeuvre units, where I spent a number of years as an instructor and platoon commander for a reconnaissance platoon.
-That work demanded resourcefulness and flexibility.
-Beyond that, I have worked to some extent with field operations and sniper service.
-Apart from my first overseas deployment, the other deployments took place in environments with loose structure and limited or non-existent infrastructure, which in turn necessitated resourcefulness in its own right.
+That work placed considerable demands on resourcefulness and flexibility.
+Beyond that, I have worked with field engineering and sniper service.
+Apart from my first deployment abroad, the other deployments took place in environments with loose structure and limited or non-existent infrastructure, which in turn forced a great deal of resourcefulness in itself.

-During the period 2016–2020, I left the Swedish Armed Forces as an active officer and served as a reserve officer while working as a project manager for a construction company, where I learned an enormous amount relating to financial flows and the coordination of different stakeholders.
+During the period 2016 to 2020, I left the Swedish Armed Forces as an active officer and served as a reserve officer while working as a project manager for a construction company, where I learned an enormous amount related to financial flows and bringing together different stakeholders.

-As the Home Guard's Weapons Officer, I worked on an almost daily basis with issues ranging from the purely tactical level to the purely political.
-For example, I have both supported individual Home Guard soldiers and instructors on the best placement of a magazine pouch on a combat vest, while simultaneously supporting government departments with questions about how the ecosystem of civilian shooting, our voluntary organisations, military shooting, and the other armed authorities fit together.
+As the Home Guard's Weapons Officer, I worked on an almost daily basis with issues ranging from pure tactical-technical level to purely political.
+For example, I have both supported individual Home Guard soldiers and instructors on the best placement of the magazine pocket on a combat vest, while at the same time supporting government departments with questions about how the ecosystem of civilian shooting, our voluntary organisations, military shooting, and the other armed authorities fit together.

-I often try to illustrate this with the example that Zlatan didn't just turn up one day in the national squad — he started somewhere as a youngster and had coaches who stood on a voluntary basis at some football pitch outside Malmö (southern Sweden) and created the conditions.
+I often try to illustrate this by saying that Zlatan did not simply turn up one day in the national squad.
+He started somewhere as a youth, with coaches who stood on a voluntary basis at some football pitch outside Malmö (southern Sweden) and created the conditions.
 The same applies to our shooting instructors in the Swedish Armed Forces.
-That context is not always self-evident to those who do not work with these issues.
-Beyond this, the role has also involved a considerable amount of contact with industry and with the armed forces of other allied nations in relation to shooting training and its development.
+That context is not always obvious to those who do not work with these issues.
+Beyond this, the role has also involved a great deal of contact with industry and with the armed forces of other allied nations in connection with shooting training and its development.

 In Sweden, since 2021 we have had an exceptionally strong shooting training programme that holds its own internationally.
 The United States Marine Corps (USMC) has now adopted a shooting training approach with many similarities to ours and a comparable underlying philosophy.

-The work has, above all, given me the opportunity to work with the shooting training system from end to end.
-I have worked with the purely practical function of small arms, the training surrounding this, the creation of digital training materials, the revision of syllabi to generate synergy, the development of regulations aimed at ensuring fair competition and benchmarking, and assignments directed at our voluntary defence organisations (FFO) so that they receive the right conditions to support us in this.
+The work has, above all, given me the opportunity to work with the shooting training system from start to finish.
+I have worked with the purely practical function of small arms, the training surrounding this, creating digital training material, revising curricula to generate synergy, developing regulations aimed at ensuring fair competition and benchmarking, and assignments directed at our voluntary defence organisations (FFO) so that they receive the right conditions to support us in this work.

 What have you learned from your previous professional experience?